spatie/twitter-labs/README.md

 $loop->run();
 ```

-Advanced example that gets all existing rules, then deletes them and adds a new rule.
+Example that syncs rules by getting all existing rules, then deleting them and adding the new rules.

 ```php
 use React\EventLoop\Factory;